jairusd/hpstore_quiz/README.md

 # SpaceX Cargo Planner

+## Starting the App

+Just run `yarn start` after creating `.env` file from `.env.example`

 SpaceX is experiencing an increasing demand of shipments to Mars and has commissioned an application to automate the needed cargo space calculations.

 ## High level overview

 The application should load existing set of shipments over the network.
 After which they can be filtered, viewed, edited and saved locally for later viewing.

 As a first feature it will calculate the required number of cargo bays for each shipment.

 ## UI